FinalCionide/PPLGPwn_PS42016A-s_v2/README.md

    cd /
         WILL SHOW THE LOCAL DRIVE
    then type
+   cd media/internal/downloads/

+   THEN TYPE: ls

-   cd media/internal/downloads/       HERE YOU WILL SEE A FOLDER named  PPLGPwn_PS42016A-s-main-main Basically im an idiot and i messed up here with the release typo.. but just type;
+      HERE YOU WILL SEE A FOLDER named  PPLGPwn_PS42016A-s-main-main Basically im an idiot and i messed up here with the release typo.. but just type;

    mv PPLGPwn_PS42016A-s-main-main PPLGPwn_PS42016A-s-main